trynova/website/pages/blog/why-build-a-js-engine.md

 array by another name).
-A data structure that carries within it multiple logically related but algorithmically unrelated pieces of data is a terrible data structure: Loading some of the data in the structure loads all of the data in the structure but likely loads none of the data that you're about use in combination with your structure's data to do new calculations.
+A data structure that carries within it multiple logically related but algorithmically unrelated pieces of data is a terrible data structure: Loading some of the data in the structure loads all of the data in the structure but likely loads none of the data that you're about to use in combination with your structure's data to do new calculations.

 So what we want to explore is then: What sort of an engine do you get when